SGrondin/bottleneck/README.md

 const limiter = new Bottleneck({
   reservoir: 100, // initial value
   reservoirRefreshAmount: 100,
-  reservoirRefreshInterval: 60 * 1000 // must be divisible by 250
+  reservoirRefreshInterval: 60 * 1000, // must be divisible by 250

+  // also use maxConcurrent and/or minTime for safety
+  maxConcurrent: 1,
+  minTime: 333
 });
 ```
 `reservoir` is a counter decremented every time a job is launched, we set its initial value to 100.
 Then, every `reservoirRefreshInterval` (60000 ms), `reservoir` is automatically reset to `reservoirRefreshAmount` (100).

-**You should** still use `minTime` and/or `maxConcurrent` to spread out the load since running 100 requests in parallel might not be a good idea!
+**IMPORTANT:** For safety reasons, it's strongly recommended to also use `minTime` and/or `maxConcurrent` to spread out the load.
+For example, suppose a lot of jobs are queued up because the `reservoir` is 0.
+As soon as the reservoir refresh is triggered, 100 jobs will automatically be launched, all at the same time!
+To prevent that and keep your application running smoothly, use `minTime` and/or `maxConcurrent` to *stagger* the jobs.

 ### Step 2 of 3